 While mediation involves fewer formalities than litigation, it is wise to have an attorney with you through this process.
 The decisions you make can have long-reaching consequences, so it is important to have someone on your side to provide legal advice and other assistance.

-Who can be a mediator?
+In Tennessee, who can be a divorce mediator?

 The court where you file your case will typically have a list of approved mediators from which to choose and your attorney will help you with this.
 Mediators are usually lawyers with additional special training.
 The mediator acts as a neutral to help the parties reach common ground and resolve disagreements.
 Mediators may suggest solutions, but cannot provide assistance or legal advice to either party; this role should be filled by your own lawyer.